ChuufMaster/buffer-vacuum/README.md

 # 🧹 buffer-vacuum

-A neovim plugin to vacuum up unused file buffers
+A Neovim plugin to vacuum up unused file buffers

 ## ✨ Features

 - Delete your oldest unsaved/unpinned buffer
-- pin buffers to ignore them from the buffer count
+- Pin buffers to ignore them from the buffer count
+- Cross session vacuuming

 ## ⚡️ Requirements